-Once field trips are permissible, any student going on a trip sponsored by the school, e.g., teacher field trips, spectator buses, special activity buses, etc.must submit signed parental permission forms to the trip advisor at least one week prior to the departure date.
+Any student going on a trip sponsored by the school, e.g., teacher field trips, spectator buses, special activity buses, etc.must submit signed parental permission forms to the trip advisor at least one week prior to the departure date.
 Students are also reminded that they are not permitted to transport themselves to or from a field trip site.

-Because of a typical circumstance inherent in overnight trips (e.g., senior class trip), separate regulations are promulgated to assure that the health, safety, and welfare of each student is protected.
+Because of a typical circumstance inherent in overnight trips (i.e.: senior class trip), separate regulations are established to assure the health, safety, and welfare of each student is protected.
 Students and parents are advised to fully apprise themselves of these regulations and the consequences for their violation before signing the agreement to participate.
 An informational letter/itinerary and permission form from the advisor(s) will be sent to each parent (via participating students) prior to an overnight trip.

-The administration reserves the right to prohibit any student from attending a school sponsored trip (including the Senior Class Trip) who has been suspended, is in academic difficulty, is in violation of state compulsory attendance laws, and/or who owes outstanding financial obligations to that particular club/organization/class, etc., on whose trip the student wishes to participate.
+The administration reserves the right to prohibit any student from attending a school sponsored trip (including the Senior Class Trip) who has been suspended, is in academic difficulty, is in violation of state compulsory attendance laws, or who owes outstanding financial obligations to that particular club/organization/class, etc., on whose trip the student wishes to participate.

+As per Board Policy 121: Students on field trips remain under the supervision and responsibility of this Board and are subject to its rules and regulations.
 The rules and regulations governing student behavior on field trips are the same as those which apply during the regular school day.
-Please review Board Policy 121 for more information.